-The next general election will be held on Saturday 4 September 2021.
-This 12 month delay follows the decision to postpone the September 2020 council elections due to the COVID-19 pandemic to ensure the health and safety of candidates, voters and the NSW Electoral Commission staff.
+The next general election will be held on Saturday 4 December 2021.
+This election has been delayed due to the COVID-19 pandemic and to ensure the health and safety of candidates, voters and the NSW Electoral Commission staff.

 Singleton Council’s election will be administered by the NSW Electoral Commission.
 For all information including key dates and registering as a candidate please visit the NSW Electoral Commission website or phone them on 1300 135 736.

 All elected members must lodge a declaration listing all political donations received and electoral expenditure incurred.
 A register of these declarations is available on the NSW Electoral Commission website.

 Voting is compulsory for all residents and fines may apply for not voting.
 To check you are correctly enrolled or to obtain an enrolment form visit the Electoral Commission website, phone 1300 135 736 or get a form from any Australia Post Office.

 The non-residential rolls provide people who are non-resident owners, occupiers and rate-paying lessees of rateable land within the Singleton Council area an opportunity to have a say in who is elected to Council.